There can be a number of significant advantages, in appropriate matters, for in-house lawyers briefing barristers

 The process of instructing a barrister at Level Twenty Seven Chambers is straightforward.

-Conventionally, hard copy or digital brief (containing all relevant documents arranged in a logical order) along with a comprehensive set of instructions is provided.
+Conventionally, a hard copy or digital brief (containing all relevant documents arranged in a logical order) along with a comprehensive set of instructions is provided.
 Our Practice Manager can assist you in the process of compiling a hard copy brief.

 We appreciate that providing a hard copy brief may not always be practicable, particularly when advice is sought urgently.
 That should not prevent you from seeking our assistance.
 For these matters, instructions and supporting documentation can be provided electronically to our Practice Manager (or, by prior arrangement, to a barrister directly).

 Our members will be able to address a matter with the most efficiency if the instructions you provide (whether by hard copy or electronically) contain a summary of the relevant facts, identify the key documents you wish the barrister to consider, and set out a list of questions or issues that you would like the barrister to consider.
 You are also encouraged to include any further observations or preliminary views about the issues in respect of which you are seeking advice.

 Shortly after receiving the hard-copy or electronic brief, a costs agreement and disclosure of costs will be forwarded to you on behalf of the barrister.
 This document will confirm the barristers’ rates, specify how invoices are to be rendered and, where the scope of work is reasonably defined, contain the barristers’ estimate of costs for the work which is to be undertaken.